tenypeter007/Revolutionit-Test/README.md

 ## Run the porject

 Provide the comment
- mvn clean test
+*  mvn clean test

 ## Reports

-Reports are generated in outputs folder
+Reports are generated in outputs folder after execution is completed